UWNetworksLab/uProxy-p2p/README.md

 This is the top-level [UProxy repository](https://github.com/UWNetworksLab/UProxy).
 It contains all code for UProxy.
 Browser-dependent components live in "chrome" and "firefox" subdirectories.
 Browser-independent components live in the 'common' subdirectory.

-UProxy current has 1 git submodule, [freedom](https://github.com/UWNetworksLab/freedom), located in `common/freedom`.
-Freedom is a generic framework and modularization for building browser-based distributed applications.
-A *Freedom module* is a module that can run on any Freedom-supporting platform and be migrated to any other.

 ### Tools

 UProxy is built using the following tools: